wendy7756/vibe-coding-guide/README_EN.md

 ## Contributing

-We welcome contributions to this guide!
+Welcome to contributions to this guide!
 Please follow these steps:

 1. Fork this repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)